On decoding the string from interfaces in 2d conformal field theories: Conclusions

 Clearly, the study of the multiway gravitational junctions is incomplete without considering different stationary background geometries (different BTZ geometries) on both sides of the junction, and their distinct deformations in the form of locally AdS$_3$ Ba\~nados spacetimes \cite{Banados:1998gg} corresponding to the deformation of the left/right moving wavepackets encoding the stringy modes of the junction.
 These should lead to non-trivial $n\rightarrow n$ scattering, generalizing the results of \cite{Bachas:2020yxv,Chakraborty:2025dmc}.
-Particularly, distinct (stationary) BTZ spacetimes on the two sides of the junction lead to the formation of a steady state heat current \cite{Bernard:2016nci} between the two wires at different temperatures that intersect at the dual conformal interface \cite{Bachas:2021tnp}.
-It would be fascinating to understand non-trivial energy scattering in the background of the steady state current and how the corresponding quantum maps generalize those studied in \cite{Chakraborty:2025dmc} that realize tunable energy transmitters.
+Particularly, it would be interesting to understand how the steady state heat current found in interfaces between two wires at different temperatures \cite{Bernard:2016nci,Bachas:2021tnp} generalize to multi-way interfaces, and it would be fascinating to understand non-trivial energy scattering in the background of the steady state currents generalizing the quantum maps studied in \cite{Chakraborty:2025dmc} which realize tunable energy transmitters.
 In this context, it would also be important to examine the quantum null energy condition and compatibility with quantum thermodynamics following \cite{Kibe:2021qjy,Banerjee:2022dgv,Kibe:2024icu}.
 Furthermore, it would be fascinating to understand if multi-point stress tensor correlation functions across the interface obtained holographically can be reproduced from CFT methods in general large $c$ CFTs.

 Understanding to what extent the stringy dynamics of the multiway junctions can be reconstructed from subregions in the dual field theory and how this reconstruction can be formulated in the framework of quantum error correction \cite{harlow2018tasi,Jahn:2021uqr,Chen:2021lnq,Kibe:2021gtw} is also a problem of fundamental importance.
 Particularly as multiway gravitational junctions in three dimensional locally AdS$_3$ spacetimes realize tunable quantum processors, the reconstruction of the corresponding dual spacetimes with dynamical junctions would provide a rich source of new understanding of the holographic duality.